 Constipation is a common bowel condition caused by a poor diet and lifestyle.
 You are constipated if the frequency of your bowel movements suddenly decreases from every other day to once a week.
 You will also notice that the quality of your stools has changed from soft and moist to hard and dry.
 In most cases, you may experience discomfort or pain while you are pooping.

 If your bowel movement includes severe bleeding and pain, we advise consulting your doctor as this can be a sign of a more serious bowel condition.
-But if that isn’t the case, your constipation is most likely the result of a poor diet, and you need to increase your fibre and fluid intake.
+But if that isn’t the case, your constipation is most likely the result of a poor diet, and addressing it means you need to increase your fibre and fluid intake.

 How Much Fibre Do You Need to Eat Daily?

 The recommended fibre intake for women ages 31 to 50 is 25g, while men in the same age range should aim to eat at least 38g of fibre daily.
 As you age, your fibre requirement decreases.
 Women aged 51+ need only 21g of fibre every day, while men need 30g.

 Increasing your fibre intake must be done gradually to minimise your risk for digestive problems such as bloating and excessive gas.
 You also need to drink around 2 litres of water per day to help the increased amount of fibre flow through your intestinal tract smoothly.

 Now that you know how much fibre you need to consume every day, let’s take a look at these top 10 foods that are good for constipation.

 Prunes often come first to mind when you think about remedies for constipation, and for many good reasons.
 They are rich in fibre and nutrients that can help increase the bulk of your stool so it can pass along your colon smoothly.
 A piece of prune has 0.7g of fibre, which is a concentrated amount when you only have to eat around 25g to 38g of fibre daily.